 top of page

-Why Do Marketing Campaigns Miss the Mark on Inclusivity?
+Why Do marketing Campaigns Miss the Mark on Inclusivity?
 Lessons from Bumble's Celibacy Stumble

 The Pitfalls of Like-Mindedness: Groupthink and Beyond

-Imagine a marketing team working tirelessly to develop a new campaign.
+Imagine a creative team working tirelessly to develop a new campaign.
 Ideas bounce around the room, everyone enthusiastically agrees, and the campaign gets the green light.
 Sounds like a success story, right?
 Not necessarily.
 This scenario exemplifies a common pitfall known as groupthink.

 Groupthink occurs when teams, even diverse ones, become overly concerned with maintaining group harmony.
 This can lead to a stifling of dissent and a reluctance to challenge ideas, ultimately resulting in blind spots regarding diverse perspectives.